 - 5. Sports Leadership (internal assignments) - 6.
 Coaching for Performance (internal assignments) - 7.
-Rules, Regulations and Officiating in Sport (internal assignments) - 8.
+Sport Psychology (internal assignments) - 8.
 Investigating Business in Sport and the Active Leisure Industry (external exam) - 9.
 Skill Acquisition in Sport (internal assignments)

-Units are assessed on a scale of Distinction, Merit, Pass and Unclassified.
-Qualifications are graded on a scale of P-D (Extended Certificate) or PP to DD (Diploma).
+Units are assessed on a scale of Distinction.
+Merit.
+Pass and Unclassified.
+Oualifications are graded on a scale of P-D (Extended Certificate) or PP to DD (Diploma).